iamdefinitelyahuman/opview/README.md

 ![opview in action](opview.jpg)

+Basic functionality is as follows:

 * Selecting an opcode will highlight the associated source code.
 * Highlighting a section of the source will jump to the most relevent opcode, if one exists.
 * Type a pc number to jump to that opcode.
+* Right click an opcode to toggle highlighting on all opcodes of the same type.
 * Opcodes with a darkened background have no associated source code.
 * Select a section of source code and press ``S`` to enter scope mode.
-The opcodes will be filtered to only display codes related to the relevent code.
+The instructions will be filtered to only display opcodes related to the relevent code.
 Press ``A`` to disable and see all opcodes again.

 ## Development